-3.2.1 - Amend the Anti-Corruption Act, 2003 to include the solicitation for or acceptance of a bribe by a foreign public official or an official of an international public organisation as a criminal offence. - Amend the Anti-Corruption Act, 2003 to include embezzlement by a person in the private sector as a corrupt practice. - Amend the Anti-Corruption Act, 2003 to ensure strengthening of Public Education and Corruption Prevention in conducting system examination 3.2.2 Combat illicit enrichment inclusive of enabling tax authorities to conduct lifestyle audits.
-3.2.3 Amend the Criminal Procedure Act, 1977 to include the corrupt practices referred to section 1 of the Anti-Corruption Act, 2003 in the list of offences provided for in Schedule 1 and Part IV of Schedule 2 to the Act.
-3.2.4 Amend the Prevention of Organised Crime Act, 2004 (POCA) to align it with the Anti-Corruption Act, 2003.
-In particular, the definitions of "authorised member of police" should be extended to include authorised officers of ACC, to enable such officers to enforce POCA.
-3.2.5 Implement and monitor both Whistelblower Protection Act, 2017 (Act M. 10.05 2017) and Mitange Protection Act, 2017 (Act M. 10.05 2017) and Mitange Protection Act, 2017 (Act M. 2018) and M. 2018 (Act M. 2018) and % of progress fa made towards the al amendment of the Act.
-Anti-Corruption Act amended Limited human ACC ACC and MoJ Annually 18 3y 3cc 11 resource Time delays OAG budgets Number of lifestyle estyle audits conducted Reports Might be unconstitutional МоF MoF budget Annually % of progress made toward the amendment of CPA Amendment consultation sessions, Promulgation in Parliament, Gazette, Criminal Procedure Act as Lack of support from MoJ relevant stakeholders Time delays MoJ ACC MoJ budget Annually Whistleblower Protection Act, 201. % of progress made towards the amendment of POCA Amendment consultation sessions Promulgation in Parliament Gazette POCA as amended Lack of support from MoJ relevant stakeholders, Time delays MoJ ACC MoJ budget Annually Act, 2017 (Act No. 11 of 2017). % progress made on the implementation of the Acts National budget, Reports Inadequate resources , Lack of cooperation from stakeholders MoJ MoJ budget Annually 3.2.6 Develop and enact an Audit Bill to ensure Auditor-General Reports are followed by rectified accounts. % progress made towards the development and enactment of Audit Bill Audit bill, Reports Time delays, Limited Resources OAG Relevant committees of Parliament OAG Budget Annually
+Specific Specific Objective 3.2: Strengthening anti-corruption legislation gislation 3.2.1 - Amend the Anti-Corruption Act, 2003 to include the solicitation for or acceptance of a bribe by a foreign public official or an official of an international public organisation as a criminal offence. - Amend the Anti-Corruption Act, 2003 to include embezzlement by a person in the private sector as a corrupt practice. - Amend the Anti-Corruption Act, 2003 to include the Anti-Corruption Act, 2003 to Corruption Prevention in conducting system examination % of progress made towards the amendment of the Act.
+Anti-Corruption Act amended Limited human kresource Time delays ACC MoJ OAG ACC and MoJ budgets Annually 3.2.2 Combat illicit enrichment inclusive of enabling tax authorities to conduct lifestyle audits.
+Number of lifestyle audits conducted Reports Might be unconstitutional MoF MoF budget Annually 3.2.3 Amend the Criminal Procedure Act, 1977 to include the corrupt practices referred to section 1 of the Anti-Corruption Act, 2003 in the list of offences provided for in Schedule 1 and Part IV of Schedule 2 to the Act. % of progress made // toward the amendment of CPA s Amendment consultation sessions, Promulgation in Parliament, Gazette, Criminal Procedure Act as amended Lack of support from MoJ relevant ACC stakeholders Time delays MoJ budget Annually 3.2.4 Amend the Prevention of Organised Crime Act, 2004 (POCA) to align it with the Anti-Corruption Act, 2003.
+In particular, the definitions of "authorised member of police" and "member of the police" should be extended to include authorised officers of ACC, to enable such officers to enforce POCA. % of progress made towards the amendment of POCA Amendment consultation sessions Promulgation in Parliament Gazette Lack of support from MoJ relevant ACC stakeholders, Time delays MoJ budget Annually 3.2.5 Implement and monitor both Whistleblower Protection Act, 2017 (Act No. 10 of 2017) and Witness Protection Act, 2017 (Act No. 11 of 2017). % progress made on Nationa the implementation of Reports the Acts National budget, Reports Inadequate resources , Lack of cooperation from stakeholders MoJ MoJ budget Annually 3.2.6 Develop and enact an Audit Bill to ensure Auditor-General Reports are followed by rectified accounts. % progress made towards the development and enactment of Audit Bill Audit bill, Reports Time delays, Limited Resources OAG Relevant committees of Parliament OAG Budget Annually

 Specific Specific Objective 3.3: Addressing public institutions' specific vulnerabilities pecific vulnerabilities 3.3.1 Monitor the register of business entities and individuals who are barred from undertaking government-related work due to previous irregularities and dishonesty or corruption convictions.
-Number of business entities and individuals barred Institutional reports Insufficient human resources МоF MoF budget Annually 3.3.2 Monitor the implementation of the Public Service Staff Rules amended to extend the definition of "major offences" to include corrupt practices as contemplated in Chapter 4 of the Anti-Corruption Act, 2003. % of preventative measures implemented and enforced Public Service reports Lack of OPM implementation and OMAs enforcement of preventative measures OMAs Ministerial/ institutional budgets Annually 3.3.3 Review progress made on preventing and combating laundering of the proceeds of crime.
-Number and type of POCA 2004 civil asset forfeiture cases; POCA 2004 and predicate offence criminal prosecutions; Tax Assessment raised and collected by NAMRA on tax evasion matters which involve the POCA 2004 and the FIA 2012; Exchange Control Administrative Freezing Actions; FIC section 42 restraint cases & section 36 read with Regulation 31 forfeiture cases.
-Case reports Insufficient human Band technical Fresources for Performing the Bassessment E FIC NAMPOL NAMRA BoN- Exchange Control Department Ministerial/ institutional budgets Annually
+Number of business entities and individuals barred Institutional reports Insufficient human resources MoF MoF budget Annually 3.3.2 Monitor the implementation of the Public Service Staff Rules amended to extend the definition of "major offences" to include corrupt practices as contemplated in Chapter 4 of the Anti-Corruption Act, 2003. % of preventative measures implemented and enforced Public Service reports Lack of OPM implementation and OMAs enforcement of preventative measures OMAs Ministerial/ institutional budgets Annually 3.3.3 Review progress made on preventing and combating laundering of the proceeds of crime.
+Number and type of PoCA 2004 civil asset forfeiture cases; PoCA 2004 and predicate offence criminal prosecutions; Tax Assessment raised and collected by NAMRA on tax evasion matters which involve the PoCA 2004 and the FIA 2012; Exchange Control Administrative Freezing Actions; FIC section 42 restraint cases & section 36 read with Regulation 31 forfeiture cases.
+Case reports Insufficient human Fand technical Fasources for Performing the Bassessment E PG NAMPOL NAMRA BoN- Exchange Control Department Ministerial/institutional budgets Annually